PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 axes ownership and all plan objects before the first setter/constant/alias mutation and keep conditional pruning after convergence.

+The corrected owner is now in `passes/mean_maxpool_concat_layout.py`.
+Its 382-line function AST is identical to the corrected lowerer predecessor at checkpoint `7b0f08a9`; the lowerer keeps a one-return private wrapper.
+The ordered QLinear recovery sequence and its two production boundaries remain unchanged.
+Direct owner/wrapper tests compare the complete ModelIR and statistics for static, dynamic, multiple-post, multiple-chain, and rejection contracts.
+The module cannot import the lowerer, and architecture checks apply all ownership/planning/prune invariants to the module owner.
+Removing the extracted owner's unused lowerer import leaves seven central Ruff findings.

 The two repeated dead-prune/static-reconcile/dynamic-Reshape/static-reconcile blocks execute through `_run_indexed_shape_convergence_cleanup`.
 The first invocation builds its own `ModelIRGraphIndex`; the terminal convergence owner